 Organisations are getting more sophisticated about using social media when recruiting new employees.
 Employers should not be afraid to use these tools, but they need to consider potential issues.
 For instance, increasing the use of social media will require employers to think more strategically about their whole recruitment process and the extent to which it is appropriate and relevant to seek information about a potential employee’s life as part of a fair process.

-As different social media platforms like Facebook, Twitter, LinkedIn are getting bigger is it has become vital for organisations to integrate their hiring and career processes with different social media networks.
+As different social media platforms like Facebook, Twitter, and LinkedIn are getting bigger it has become vital for organisations to integrate their hiring and career processes with different social media networks.

 Social media is the future of corporate businesses, it has an explicit way of introducing people and, with the right technique, it could be used to create efficient connections that will be a source of benefit for the company and for the employee as well, hence providing social mobility.

-Almost 10 years ago having a website for an organisation was a plus factor, but today having a website is the basic necessity but if an organisation does not have a social network, then as Charles Hipps would put it ‘they are not professional enough’.
+Almost 10 years ago having a website for an organisation was a plus factor, but today having a website is the basic necessity if an organisation does not have a social network, then as Charles Hipps would put it ‘they are not professional enough.

 If you require further help or enquiries regarding any of our services, don’t hesitate to contact Snob Monkey.
 We will be happy to answer any questions you may have.